Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 - See “Leave/PTO Payouts & Transfers” for more information.

-For questions about recording travel-related time on a Time Record, or if you have questions about your leave balances, contact your department’s TIM Administrator or HR Facilitator, or visit the TIM website (listed below).
+For questions about recording travel-related time on a Time Record, or if you have questions about your leave balances, contact your department’s TIM Administrator or your school/division’s HR Office, or visit the TIM website (listed below).

 If you have questions about this policy, contact the Classification and Compensation Specialist in the Office of Human Resources assigned to work with your department.